 - Manual distraction: This happens when you take one or both hands off the wheel, such as to send a text message, grab a bite of food or adjust a vehicle control.
 Manual distractions are among the most common, especially as they relate to smartphone use.

-If you’ve had issues with distracted driving in the past, here are some tips you can follow to avoid the same in the future:
+If you’ve had issues with distracted driving in the past, here are some tips you can follow to avoid being a distracted driver in the future:

 - Turn off your cellphone and put it out of sight

 - If you must talk on the phone, use a hands-free device

 - Eat or drink before or after driving, not while your vehicle is in motion

 - Let your passengers know that you want to avoid distractions while driving

 - Program your vehicle’s controls, such as the GPS, before hitting the road

 When you do these things, you’ll feel more comfortable with your ability to avoid all forms of distracted driving.